 Why reform is needed

-- Predictable insolvency regimes encourage creditors to cooperate with each other and to work with debtors to avoid the closure of a business rather than opportunistically withdrawing credit and seizing assets at the first hint of financial distress.
+Predictable insolvency regimes encourage creditors to cooperate with each other and to work with debtors to avoid the closure of a business, rather than opportunistically withdrawing credit and seizing assets at the first hint of financial distress.
 Strong insolvency laws promote the distribution, re-distribution and use of assets from failed businesses more efficiently, effectively and equitably.

-- In many transition countries in central and eastern Europe and the former Soviet Union, further legal reform and technical assistance are needed to improve rules and procedures to reach international standards of best practice.
+In many transition countries in central and eastern Europe and the former Soviet Union, further legal reform and technical assistance are needed to improve rules and procedures to reach international standards of best practice.

-The EBRD's role
+The LTP's role